-- Before your baby turns three, use non-fluoride toothpaste, if you must, according to the doctor’s recommendations, otherwise, simply use a soft washcloth, gauze or muslin to wipe your baby’s gums and clean their mouths with water.
+Before your baby turns three, use a non-fluoride toothpaste.
+In case you want to use fluoride toothpaste, check with a doctor first.
+In the initial months, though it is best to simply use a soft washcloth, gauze or muslin to wipe your baby’s gums and clean their mouths with water.

-- You can begin using normal toothpaste after age three and above on the baby’s teeth once they learn how to spit.
+You can begin using normal toothpaste after age three and above for your baby and once your child learns how to spit.
 Change toothbrushes regularly, every one to three months as soon as the bristles start spreading.

 How Much Toothpaste to Use?

-- During the first 5 months, use a damp washcloth and wipe your baby’s mouth clean after feeding times.
-This gets him/her get used to baby dental care routines and establish proper oral hygiene habits from the start.
-This helps remove food buildups and prevent cavities from forming on their tooth.
+- In the initial 5 months of your baby’s birth, use a damp washcloth and wipe your baby’s mouth clean after feeding times.
+This gets him to get used to baby dental care routines and establish proper oral hygiene habits from the start.
+It will also help remove food buildups and prevent cavities from forming on their teeth.

-- Around 6 months, when your child’s teeth begin to first appear, start cleaning or brushing with a toothbrush which has soft nylon bristles and a small head.
+- By 6 months, when your child’s teeth begin to first appear, start cleaning or brushing with a toothbrush that has soft nylon bristles and a small head.
 At this stage, brush lightly with water.
 You can use a soft finger toothbrush which consists of a rubber sheath with small nylon bristles.
-Moisten the brush with a pea-sized dab of fluoride-free training toothpaste on the toothbrush.

 - Start brushing in a circular motion, going towards the front of the tooth to the back and work your way towards the chewing surfaces on the bottom.
 Repeat similar motions for the bottom.